Andreas Bruce: Gender transition

-In July 1825, the physician issued a statement were Bruce was declared to be a "hermaphrodite" (intersex) whose male genitals were more developed than the female.
+In July 1825, the physician issued a statement where Bruce was declared to be a "hermaphrodite" (intersex) whose male genitals were more developed than the female.
 After this statement was read, his father took him to a public house, celebrated with a drink, called him his new son, gave him the name Ferdinand Andreas Edvard Bruce and asked him to make sure not to shame the family name.
 He allowed him to use male dress and live publicly as a man.
-He also took a seat in the male section of the church with his father and brother, an incident which made a lady in church to faint.
+He also took a seat in the male section of the church with his father and brother, an incident which made a lady in church faint.
 He also visited the capital of Stockholm as a man, drank alcohol and smoked in public, which was then only acceptable for males.

 However, his sex change was seen as a scandal by society and was reported in the press.
 This caused his family to disown him for having scandalized the family name, and he made peace with them only after having promised, dictated by a priest, to live a discreet private life outside Stockholm.
-In 1829 he moved to the island of Gotland, and took a job as a male clerk in the company of the ship owner Jacob Dubbe in Follingbo on Gotland.
+In 1829, he moved to the island of Gotland, and took a job as a male clerk in the company of the ship owner Jacob Dubbe in Follingbo on Gotland.
 Dubbe was known to be so strict that few would work for him, but Bruce took it as a challenge to prove his male courage.
 Bruce also took part in the drills in the local militia, and regarding it as a way to prove his masculinity, he made such efforts that he received praise from his commanders.
 Apparently, it was actually known that Bruce was biologically female, but this was accepted and not openly spoken of.
 However, the military doctor disliked Bruce and, according to Bruce, banned him from the army for personal reasons.

 Bruce normally only associated sexually with women.
 In July 1838, however, Bruce gave birth to a daughter, who he named Carolina.
 The father of the child was the inspector Lars Nyström.
 Bruce did not state whether the intercourse was a rape or not, only that he had not been careful.
 According to Bruce, Nyström had known he was biologically female and courted him, and after having become drunk together, Bruce had allowed Nyström to stay the night.
 After being pregnant, Nyström abandoned Bruce, who contemplated suicide.
 According to Bruce, he endured the pains of the birth according to the way a man was expected to ignore pain.
 After the delivery, Bruce moved from town to Öja with his daughter, his mistress Maria Lindblad and her daughter, and raised his daughter as her father.
 He was not allowed to marry Lindblad, and after it became known that he was the biological mother of his illegitimate daughter Carolina, he was denied the Churching of women, which prevented him from attending church for a period of ten years, a social stigma of the time.